-The Lifetime Fitness Program is currently managed by Director Dr. Ken Wilund and graduate coordinators in the Department of Kinesiology and Community Health, as well as a dedicated team of undergraduate exercise leaders.
+The Lifetime Fitness Program is currently managed by Directors Dr. Jack Senefeld and Dr. Emerson Sebastião, and graduate coordinators in the Department of Kinesiology and Community Health, as well as a dedicated team of undergraduate exercise leaders.

 Jack Senefeld, Ph.D.

 Professor Senefeld’s research focuses on the advancement and understanding of non-pharmacological interventions (such as exercise) to mitigate the detrimental effects of human aging and metabolic diseases.
 Specifically, Dr. Senefeld is interested in how skeletal muscle fatigue negatively influences exercise responses in older adults and people with diabetes, as well as how exercise training might improve these impaired responses.

 Professor Sebastião’s research focuses on topics investigating factors influencing exercise participation, health consequences of exercise, and the effects of exercise interventions to improve both physical and cognitive function, and quality of life, with a particular interest in older adults and people with multiple sclerosis.